"The Quarry Men:" A Conversation on New Mythology with Carridine Poran and Willi Paul

 You can find Carridine and Willi at the New Mythology Permaculture and Transition Group

 and the Depth Psychology Alliance - New Mythology Group

 Here is the first round of that conversation.

-CP: I notice again and again people asking you, "Yes, but why do you call your stories myths?"
+: I notice again and again people asking you, "Yes, but why do you call your stories myths?"